TVE test card

-The test card was considered to be part of the regular TV schedule, figuring among daily program listings published in newspapers and magazines.
-It was said to be the most viewed program in some days, because people watched the test card while waiting for broadcasts to start in the afternoon.
+The test card was considered part of the regular TV schedule, figuring among daily program listings published in newspapers and magazines.
+It was said to be the most viewed program in some days due to people watching the test card while waiting for broadcasts to start in the afternoon.
 It was also relevant in the context of general work strikes, where the test card was sometimes broadcast in place of regular programming, marking it a visible sign of the strike's success.